ixanza/Equanimity/README.md

 [Missives](https://www.nexusmods.com/skyrimspecialedition/mods/17576?tab=files) adds a large number of localized radiant quests found at Missive Boards of varying difficulty and with varying rewards.
 Missives has been extended to Solstheim as well as Wyrmstooth.

 [Vigilant](https://www.nexusmods.com/skyrimspecialedition/mods/11849) adds a whole new set of quests, enemies, equipment to the game revolving around the Vigilants of Stendar and Daedra.
-It has also been patched to work well with Requiem.
-For a good time you want to be atleast level 30 before attempting this.

 [Wyrmstooth](https://archive.org/details/wyrmstooth1.18SSE) adds a new world and a series of quests involving killing a dragon for a bounty.
 It's a very well done quest mod.